-If Appellate Committee directs for a revisit, the NBA will appoint a Re-evaluation Team, if institution agrees for revisit, to carry out the onsite visit after receipt of requisite payment from the institution.
+If Appellate Committee directs for a revisit, the NBA will appoint a Re-evaluation Team, provided the institution agrees for a revisit, to conduct the onsite visit after receipt of requisite payment from the institution.
 In case, the institution does not agree for a revisit, the appeal shall be considered as deemed to be dismissed.